 One of the best ways to learn about careers and gain new skills is through hands-on experience.
 You can learn more about yourself, the career you have chosen, and additional career options by participating in one or more of the following opportunities:

 - Career Discovery Days

 - Part-time, career-related jobs

 - Fellowships or other temporary employment after graduation

 Job Shadowing allows you to get an up-close look at career, employer, or even an industry that interests you.
 You “shadow” a working professional as s/he goes through a normal day on the job.
 Job shadowing may last a couple of hours, a half day, or an entire day.
 Opportunities can be found informally through networking or more formally through informational interviews.

 Career Discovery Days are a short, half-day introduction to a host company.
 The company registers a date and agenda with Career Services.
 Students must register through DuqCareerLink to participate in Career Discovery Days.

 Volunteering provides you with real work experience.
 You are expected to pitch in and work with staff members.
 In addition, volunteering is usually a longer commitment, such as 5 or 10 hours per week throughout a semester or even an academic year.
 Check out Community Engagement for volunteer opportunities.

-The primary objective of an internship is to provide you with a professional, entry-level work experience to enhance your academic curriculum.
-You will apply the knowledge and skills you learned in the classroom.
-In addition, you have the opportunity to gain professional competencies on the job, such as specific software proficiencies and communication skills.
+Internships provide you with a professional, entry-level work experience to enhance your academic curriculum.
+You will apply the knowledge and skills you learned in the classroom and gain professional competencies on the job, such as specific software proficiencies and communication skills.
 You may want to earn university credit for your internship through the Internship Program.